ai-winter/python_motion_planning/README.md

 planner.run()       # run both planning and animation
 ```

-More examples can be found in the folder `examples`.
-You can also refer to the examples in the documentations generated using the following method.
+More examples can be found in the folder `examples` in the repository.

 ## Documentation

+For more details, you can refer to [online documentation](https://ai-winter.github.io/python_motion_planning/).

-This repository also support auto-generated documentation using mkdocs.
-Enter the root directory and run
+The documentation is auto-generated using mkdocs.
+To do this, enter the root directory and run

 ```shell
 python generate_mkdocs.py